 10) The Entente which forged an understanding between the Russian Empire and the European Empires was controversial for both sides.

 11) Many Russian conservatives were distrustful of the French and the British.
-In turn, the French and the British people found the Triple Entente to be distasteful in nature.
+In turn, the French and the British labelled the Triple Entente as distasteful.

 12) At the beginning of World War I, all the members of the Triple Entente entered the war as the Allied Powers.
 The Allied Powers went on to fight against the Central Powers.